What is an Impact Factor?

-When we suggest a transfer of a paper to another JMIR journal then this is done because of better fit into the scope of that journal and not because of the impact factor (Why has my article been transferred to another journal (or a transfer has been suggested), and what are my options?).
+When we suggest a transfer of a paper to another JMIR Publications journal, this is done because of better fit for the scope of that journal or other reasons that would be provided to the authors upon issuance of a decision.
+This is not because of the impact factor (See: Why has my article been transferred to another journal (or a transfer has been suggested), and what are my options?)

-All JMIR journals are open access and if a paper makes an "impact" then it will be cited accordingly, and the correct metrics to use for the impact of a research contribution or researcher are article-level citations and altmetrics.
+All JMIR Publications journals are open access.
+If a paper makes an "impact" then it will be cited accordingly, and the correct metrics to use for the impact of a research contribution or researcher are article-level citations and Altmetrics.

 - What is an Impact Factor?